-6. If both accruals and prepayments, opening and closing are given in adjustments to final accounts then in order to find the expense figure to be charged to the income statement we will apply the PAAP method of preparing T Accounts of expenses.
+6. If both accruals and prepayments, opening and closing are given in adjustments to final accounts then in order to find the expense figure to be charged to income statement we will apply PAAP method of preparing T Accounts of expenses.
 If both opening and closing accrued income and pre-received income are given in adjustments to final accounts, then in order to find the income figure earned by the business we have to prepare the T Account of APPA of revenues.

 7. If closing prepayments are given in adjustments to final accounts, then the amount of prepayment will be deducted from the expense figure.
-Given in the trial balance, the amount hence obtained will be charged to the income statement like expenses and the amount of prepayment will be recorded as Current Assets.
+Given in the trial balance, the amount hence obtained will be charged to income statement as expenses and the amount of prepayment will be recorded as Current Assets.

-8. If closing accruals are given in adjustments to final accounts, then the number of accruals will be added to the expense figure given in the trial balance the amount hence obtained will be charged to the income statement like expenses and the amount of Accruals will be treated as Current Liabilities.
+8. If closing accruals are given in adjustments to final accounts, then the number of accruals will be added to the expense figure given in the trial balance the amount hence obtained will be charged to income statement as expenses and the amount of Accruals will be treated as Current Liabilities.

-9. If closing accrued income is given in adjustments to final accounts, then the amount of Accrued income will be added to the income figure is given in the trial balance and the amount hence obtained will go to Income Statements as the other incomes and the amount of accrued income will be treated as current assets in the statement of financial position.
+9. If closing accrued income is given in adjustments to final accounts, then the amount of Accrued income will be added to the income figure given in the trial balance and the amount hence obtained will go to Income Statements as the other incomes and the amount of accrued income will be treated as current assets in statement of financial position.